vasilakisfil/Introspected-REST/README.md

 #### 9.2.2.
 MicroType shims
-We should note that according to [RFC 6831](https://tools.ietf.org/html/rfc6838) any Media Type parameters must be very well defined beforehand:

-> Media types MAY elect to use one or more media type parameters, or
->   some parameters may be automatically made available to the media type
->   by virtue of being a subtype of a content type that defines a set of
->   parameters applicable to any of its subtypes.
-In either case, the
->   names, values, and meanings of any parameters MUST be fully specified
->   when a media type is registered in the standards tree, and SHOULD be
->   specified as completely as possible when media types are registered
->   in the vendor or personal trees.

-This goes against our concept of arbiratry number of autonomous MicroTypes that can be included by a parent Media Type parameters.

 Another constraint of [RFC 6831](https://tools.ietf.org/html/rfc6838) is that each Media Type's primary functionality shoud be that of being media formats.

 >   Media types MUST function as actual media formats.
 Registration of